Convert PowerPoint Presentations to TIFF in Java

 }

-This Java code shows you how to convert a colored slide or image to black-and-white TIFF:
+This code demonstrates how to convert the colored slide to a black-and-white TIFF:

 TiffOptions tiffOptions = new TiffOptions();